rodsam9/savings-android-app/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
 * I'd like to add a budgeting system as well.
-Where user can track down his use of money per month.
+Where user can track down their use of money per month.
 * I'd also love to add more color and make the app appear better.